TahaInam5359838/Thesis/README.md

 This repository is intended to be used on a machine installed with ROS2 Humble and MoveIt.
 The respective installation pages can be referenced.

+Need to add thorough information about installation since I changed some source packages

 ## Network Topology

 Outline the ip addresses and subnets